 “Hi.
 I’m Courtney.”

 This is how a conversation with Courtney Love begins.
 After that, there’s no telling where one might take you.
 If you have twenty questions prepared, you’ll be lucky to get to four.
 One of the most indelible figures of ’90s rock culture isn’t particularly interested in the usual musician talking points.
 She’s just interested in talking.
 And if there’s a momentary lull, a pause where you’re waiting to make sure she’s completed her thought, she’s quick to bring up another topic, to keep the dialogue moving along, to let discourse cascade.
-In this respect, Courtney Love would a phenomenal person to have a conversation in a bar with, which is essentially what a telephone interview intended to promote a live show feels like.
+In this respect, Courtney Love would a phenomenal person with whom to have a bar conversation, which is essentially what a telephone interview intended to promote a live show feels like.

 How are you today?